Advertising

 Nipozzano Castle - The Quartino

-Via di Poggio al Mandorlo 1
+Via di Poggio al Mandorlo 1 (Bagno a Ripoli, FI)

 ph. +39 378 3050220

-At the estate-farmhouse of Poggio Casciano we find the inn Le Tre Rane, which offers a Tuscan cuisine, where past and present meet in perfect harmony.
+At the estate-farmhouse of Poggio Casciano we find the inn Restaurant Tre Rane, which offers a Tuscan cuisine, where past and present meet in perfect harmony.
 An informal and relaxed place, ideal to spend moments of conviviality in the name of beauty and good.
 The gastronomic management is entrusted to the wise hands of Stefano Frassineti, a native of the lands of Chianti and it is possible to choose between the a la carte menu and seasonal menus, based on fresh products of the territory to be matched with Ruffino Tuscan wines in every period of the year.
 The pappardelle with duck and the braised beef are absolutely worth tasting.

-Ristorante Da Delfina (Artimino - PO)
+Ristorante Da Delfina

-Via della Chiesa, 1
+Via della Chiesa, 1 (Artimino, PO)

 ph. +39 055 8718074